elcorto/dotcp/README.md

 $ dotcp -r
 ```

-## Dotfiles repo layout
+## Dotfiles location layout

 Have the files to copy in a dir `$DOTCP_DOTFILES`, typically this will
 be a git repo with your dotfiles (or any files you need to keep in sync,
 for that matter).
-We assume:
+We require:

 ```sh
 $DOTCP_DOTFILES/user